Leasehold risk checklist

 Questions to ask

-- Please provide a full fee schedule with VAT treatment.
+- Please provide a consolidated admin/completion fee schedule.

-- Are any fees estimated and subject to uplift?
+- Are any fees provisional or subject to change before completion?

 Apply this to a live pack